thenasko/mathematics-in-the-world/number_theory/divisibility-remainders.md

 > Consider the sequence of last digits (in base 10) obtained from the Fibonacci sequence.
 Is it periodic and why?

+Consider the last digit of the first Fibonacci numbers.